widcardw/vitepress-plugin-wavedrom/README.md

 ## Caution

-The plugin is not tested well.
+The plugin is not tested well, and it does not support dark skin.
 Please report any issues.

-Also, wavedrom may load slowly, and it does not support dark skin.
+Also, wavedrom may load slowly.

 ## Installation